Heph-zibah/space-tourism-website-reactjs/README.md

 ### Useful resources

 - [Freaky Jolly](https://www.freakyjolly.com/react-add-active-class-on-selected-item-on-dynamic-list/) - This helped me for setting active class.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [Geek for Geeks](https://www.geeksforgeeks.org/how-to-create-typewriter-effect-in-reactjs/) - This is an amazing article which helped me finally understand the typewriter effect.
 I'd recommend it to anyone still learning this concept.

 ## Author